-This guide contains descriptions of the 36 health and safety topics within the program, suggested prerequisites and topics that should be worked on at the same time, as well as specific topic requirements.
-Your provider can help you choose the most relevant topics for your workplace, complete your action plan, and support you to successfully complete each health and safety topic.
+This guide contains descriptions and requirements of all 39 health and safety topics within the program.
+It also highlights suggested prerequisites you can take for some topics and which topics you should work on simultaneously.

+Your provider can help you choose the most relevant topics for your workplace, complete your action plan and support you in implementing each health and safety topic.

-Level: Foundation
+Level 1: Foundation